When it comes to Apple's iPhone X sales, Wall Street got it wrong

 "Cook delivers again despite rampant fears," noted GBH Insights analyst Daniel Ives, who last week warned Wall Street was in "full panic mode" ahead of Apple's results.
 On Tuesday, he said that Apple's forecast for the June quarter "was much better than feared" and would be a "major relief" for investors.

-For the current quarter, which ends in June, Apple said it expects sales of $51.5 billion to $53.5 billion, with the midpoint higher than the $52 billion expected by analysts, according to a poll by Yahoo Finance.
+For the current quarter, Apple said it expects sales of $51.5 billion to $53.5 billion, with the midpoint higher than the $52 billion expected by analysts, according to a poll by Yahoo Finance.

 As Steven Sinofsky, a former Microsoft executive who's now a partner at VC firm Andreessen Horowitz, tweeted: The "analyst community once again demonstrates little understanding of how supply chains work, especially when made up of public (China) companies."

-Cook took a triumphant -- yet almost scolding -- tone during his call with analysts, repeatedly talking about his confidence in Apple's future and its iPhone franchise, which accounts for nearly two-thirds of Apple's revenue.
+Cook took a triumphant, almost scolding tone during his call with analysts, repeatedly talking about his confidence in Apple's future and its iPhone franchise, which accounts for nearly two-thirds of Apple's revenue.
 At one point, he provided a laundry list of accomplishments that makes him "very bullish on Apple's future" -- including dramatic growth in the services business, a "huge" installed base of active devices, and "the best pipeline of products and services [Apple's] ever had.

 "Since we split the line with the launch of iPhone 6 and 6 Plus back in 2014, this is the first cycle that we've ever had where the top of the line iPhone model has also been the most popular," Cook noted, firing back at Wall Street worries the iPhone X is too expensive to sell in high numbers.